The Importance of Play

 In all of this, CPI’s contribution was material and organization.
 It helped to find, develop, and equip local teams – teachers, videographers, story-tellers, craftspeople.

-Again, they competed.
-They developed team-spirit and self-esteem.
-Kids experienced their bodies, sometimes for the first time, by means other than in drudge-work.
+During these games, the children developed team-spirit and self-esteem.
+Children experienced their bodies, sometimes for the first time, by means other than in drudge-work.
 The simple act of putting on uniforms, which most of them had never done, provoked immense excitement – not just because the uniforms were handsome, but because they imparted a sense of belonging.

 "Play affords individuals the opportunity to experiment with their surroundings and come up with creative solutions critical to a species' survival."